dccypher/perfectSquare/README.md

 # perfectSquare
-check if number is perfect square
+Check if a number is perfect square!